Proposal to Army: Cut ceremonies, canteen for better use of resources

 The Sunday Express has learnt that the proposed measures include discontinuing the Army Day parade on January 15 and Territorial Army Day parade on October 9.

-For own health, Army looks to cut ceremonies, canteens, mess and pipes and drums ensembles that participate in the Republic Day parade and Beating Retreat ceremony are proposed to be brought down from 30 (15 bands and 15 pipes and drums) to 18 (10 bands and 8 pipes and drums).
+The number of Army bands and pipes and drums ensembles that participate in the Republic Day parade and Beating Retreat ceremony are proposed to be brought down from 30 (15 bands and 15 pipes and drums) to 18 (10 bands and 8 pipes and drums).
 The rationale: while in the past the number of marching contingents in the Republic Day parade had been brought down from 12 to 6, there had not been any corresponding decrease in the number of bands.

-The proposals also state that Vijay Divas and Kargil Vijay Divas events should be held with least “fanfare”, and that while the aim is to motivate troops, “non-military aims” should not be part of the events with large manpower committed to these.

 Similarly, one investiture ceremony will be held in Delhi for awardees of Army HQs and other units based in Delhi.
 This will be presided upon by the Vice Chief of Army Staff or the GOC-in-C, Western Command.
 At the command level too, there will be only one investiture ceremony a year.